tagawa/newsforbetty/README.md

 ## Background

-Originally suggested by Melody to help out Betty, then coded by Daniel with improvements by Ben, Joseph and Marie.
+Originally [suggested by Melody](https://melodykramer.github.io/how-betty-who-is-89-gets-her-news/) to help out Betty, then coded by Daniel with improvements from Ben, Joseph and Marie.

 ## News sources